 You’ll need a computer, tablet, or other mobile device with a high-speed internet connection; video camera capabilities are preferred.
 You’ll also need Webex software installed on your device for optimal performance, although there is an option to run a temporary application to join the meeting.
 If you don’t have a video camera, you can still participate in a WebEx conference for audio and the visual sharing of documents and you’ll be able to see other participants who use their cameras, but they won’t be able to see you.

-2. What is WebEx Software?
-WebEx is free commercial software, made by Cisco, which provides meeting participants the ability to share computer screens, video, and audio.
-It has been approved for use by the IRS, for purposes of visually sharing information.
-Using this service allows all parties to participate in an interactive conference to discuss all the facts and/or legal positions.
-For an overview of WebEx, please view this YouTube video.
+Webex is free commercial software, made by Cisco, which provides meeting participants the ability to interact through audio, video and the visual sharing of documents.
+It's been approved for use by the IRS for purposes of visually sharing information.
+Using this service allows all parties to participate in an interactive conference to discuss the facts and/or legal positions of a case.
+For an overview of Webex, you may wish to view this YouTube video.

 Not all cases before Appeals will be offered a Webex conference, as only certain Appeals Officers (AOs) who volunteer to use Webex will be involved.
 These AOs will provide you the option of conducting a Webex conference in their initial contact with you.
 You will need to meet the equipment and software requirements as stated in paragraph 3 above.
 Appeals will not conduct a Webex conference unless you agree to it.
 If you desire a Webex conference but the AO assigned to your case does not use Webex, you will have to conduct your conference using more traditional means; your case will not be transferred to an AO who uses Webex.

 Webex is new technology to Appeals.
 Because it's new, Appeals employees can incorporate it as an additional conference option on a voluntary basis.
 We aren't currently requiring Appeals employees to use Webex and we're not requiring taxpayers to use it.